 - Customer Focus

 - Skilled Labour Force

 - Financial Sustainability

-- · Priority Investments
+- Priority Investments

 - Private Sector Engagement

 - Technology and Innovation

 - Crown Collaboration

-SaskTel's strategic planning is also influenced by Saskatchewan's Growth Plan: The Next Decade of Growth 2020-2030.
-This document serves as a roadmap to building a strong economy and a better life for the people of Saskatchewan.
+SaskTel's strategic plan is also influenced by Saskatchewan's Growth Plan: The Next Decade of Growth 2020-2030.
+The Growth Plan serves as a roadmap to building a strong economy and a better life for the people of Saskatchewan.
 This includes SaskTel continuing to invest, grow, and improve the province's ICT infrastructure.
-To achieve this, SaskTel will further expand our fibre optic network (targeting one million broadband accesses by 2025), rural cellular services will be enhanced via the Wireless Saskatchewan initiative, and our 5G network will become a reality in 2021.
+To achieve this, SaskTel will further expand our broadband networks (including our fibre and 5G networks) throughout the province as we move toward our North Star goal of achieving one million broadband accesses by 2025.